You’re finally ready to get out of the rental market and buy a home of your own. But how do you know how much house you can afford?

 Your credit scores is based on your payment history, overall level of debt, length of credit history, types of credit and applications for new credit.

-If your credit score falls within an undesirable range or includes unfavorable marks, traditional lenders might be leery of approving you for a loan.
+If a traditional lender finds that your credit score falls within an undesirable range or includes unfavorable marks when they check your credit report, they might be leery of approving you for a loan.

 You may be able to obtain a loan, but you’ll likely pay a higher mortgage rate, which will ultimately result in a higher mortgage payment.